Facts &

 Seif Eddine Nechi | Tunisia

-Seif Eddine Nechi, born in Tunis in June 1974.
+Seifeddine Nechi, born in Tunis, June 1974.
 After receiving a Baccalaureate Diploma in Literature, Seifeddine pursued a degree in psychology.
-He worked for several years as advertising art director, then launched a satirical / political blog in 2009 that was censored in 2010.
+He worked for several years as an advertising art director, then launched a satirical / political blog in 2009 that was censored in 2010.
 He co-founded the comics magazine Lab 619, as well as the comic blog Soubia with Aymen Mbarek.
-Read more
+He produced comics for correspondents, participated in several exhibitions

 Comics